Multiomics-Analytics-Group/nf-vuegen/README.md

 We are currently working on the integration of VueGen with the nf-core framework.
 This process can take some time because it requires the approval of the nf-core community.
 In the meantime, you can clone this repository and use nf-VueGen as a standalone Nextflow module.
 The `main.nf` file provides an example of how to use the nf-VueGen module in a Nextflow pieline.

 ### Dependencies
-You should have [Nextflow][nextflow] and [Docker][docker] installed on your system to run nf-VueGen.
-We use Docker to containetize the nf-VueGen environment, ensuring reproducibility and compatibility across different systems.
-The Docker image is available at [quay.io/dtu_biosustain_dsp/vuegen][vuegen-docker-quay] and is automatically pulled by Nextflow when running the pipeline.
+You should have [Nextflow][nextflow] installed on your system to run nf-VueGen.
+[Conda][conda] or [Docker][docker] are also required to manage dependencies and create an isolated environment for the nf-VueGen module.

+We recommend using Docker to containetize the nf-VueGen environment, ensuring reproducibility and compatibility across different systems.
+The Docker image is available at [quay.io/dtu_biosustain_dsp/vuegen][vuegen-docker-quay] and is automatically pulled by Nextflow when running the module.
+The Dockerfiles to build the image is available in the [Docker folder][docker-folder] of this repository.

+If you prefer to use Conda, a virtual environment with the required dependencies is created automatically by Nextflow when running the module, using the information in the `modules/environment.yml` file.

 ## Execution
 > [!IMPORTANT]